hichamelhady/Sankey-diagram/README.md

 * The breakdown of cost of item or services.
 * ...and potentially many more.

 The term *“alluvial diagram”* is generally used interchangeably.
-However, some argue that an alluvial diagram visualizes the changes in the network over time as opposed to across different variables

 [1][2]

-## Origin of name and historical examples :
+## Origin of the name and historical examples :

 * Sankey diagram are named after Irish Captain Sankey Matthew Henry Phineas Riall Sankey,  who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine using arrows having widths proportional to heat loss.
 [1]